gabrielrih/mongodb-data-model/README.md

 - [Guideline to define when to embed or reference](./reference-or-embed-guideline.pdf)

 ## Design Patterns
-[Here](./design-patterns/) you can see the Design Patterns you can use with MongoDB.
+[Here](./design-patterns/) you can see the Design Patterns you can use in MongoDB.